New York City officials are hoping a cash incentive to get the COVID-19 vaccine booster will help slow the impact of the omicron variant.

 “People should understand that they are part of society.
 It's like paying people to stop at stop signs,” said Dr. Paul Offit, director of the Vaccine Education Center at Children's Hospital of Philadelphia.

 Arthur Caplan, founder of the division of medical ethics at NYU School of Medicine, called it “a very bad idea.”
-He explained that "anti-vaxxers" — people who are part of the anti-vaccination movement — would use any payment efforts to build more distrust.
+He believed "anti-vaxxers" — people who are part of the anti-vaccination movement — would use any payment efforts to build more distrust.

 “If you pay people to get vaccinated, the strong implication is it's not safe, there's something wrong, you have to use money to persuade them,” Caplan said.